forrtproject/forrtproject.github.io/content/home/8-contact.md

 weight = 80  # Order that this section will appear.

 title = "Get in touch"
-subtitle = "Whether you have questions getting started or you want to know how to best integrate FORRT features into your workflow, we’re here to help you."
+subtitle = "Whether you have questions getting started or you want to know how to best integrate FORRT features into your teaching, we’re here to help you."

 [[feature]]
   icon = "envelope"